 As they say, an ounce of prevention is worth a pound of cure.
-We recently wrote this post about how to prevent jet lag altogether.
+I recently wrote this post about how to prevent jet lag altogether.
 It’s a method utilizing strategic fasting that I implemented on my last few transatlantic flights and each time I had zero jet lag.
 The method we describe in that article has worked 100% for me and I swear by it.
 But, it is not for everyone for various reasons.
-To be able to use it, you need to be completely healthy.
-It is not for people with certain medical conditions.

-So if you are unable to use the fasting method to prevent jet lag, don’t worry.
-You have other options to deal with jet lag once you land in your destination.
+So if you are unable or unwilling to use the fasting method to prevent jet lag, don’t worry.
+You have other options to mitigate jet lag once you land in your destination.
 One thing I will tell you is this.
 Do not surrender to jet lag.
 The moment you do, you are prolonging and worsening its effects.
 I know, I’ve made that mistake before.
-The result was two weeks of a zombie-like state.

 Natural Jet Lag Remedies: